Most sports leagues pause with second day of protests, some more unified than others

 “Rob, at the leadership level, he doesn’t get it,” Van Wagenen said.
 “He just doesn’t get it.”

 About an hour later, Van Wagenen clarified what had happened in a statement: Wilpon had called Manfred telling the commissioner Mets players did not want to play.
-Wilpon broached the idea of the Mets taking the field and then leaving an hour later.
+Wilpon broached the idea of the Mets taking the field and then retaking it an hour later.

 “I misunderstood that this was the Commissioner’s idea,” Van Wagenen wrote.
 “In actuality, this was Jeff’s suggestion.
 The players had already made their decision, so I felt the suggestion was not helpful.
 My frustration with the Commissioner was wrong and unfounded.
 I apologize to the Commissioner for my disrespectful comments and poor judgment in inaccurately describing the contents of his private conversation with Jeff Wilpon.”